Profile

 6. 6

-Pour the dressing over the sausage and cheese mixture and toss well.
-Chill the salad in the fridge for at least 30 minutes to allow the flavours to meld.
+Pour the beer dressing over the sausage and cheese mixture and toss gently but thoroughly.
+Cover and chill the Allgäu sausage salad for at least 30 minutes; for a stronger flavour, let it stand for up to 2 hours.

 7. 7